 Are we in danger of destroying life on the planet by continually dumping millions of tons of polyurethane plastics into our waterways and landscapes and by enormous oil spills in the oceans?
 In both cases, the problems may sound insurmountable until we remember that our God is both the Creator and Sustainer of life and planet earth.

-Recently Yale University students isolated a fungus in the Amazon rainforest capable of breaking down manmade polyurethane plastics.
-It is the first time an organism has been discovered that can do this.
+Yale University students isolated a fungus in the Amazon rainforest capable of breaking down manmade polyurethane plastics.
+This was the first time an organism had been discovered that can do this.
 So there’s hope.

 Help came from another unexpected source after two major oil spills in the Gulf of Mexico.
 In June 1979 Mexico’s Ixtoc oil well exploded and spewed 30,000 barrels of oil per day for ten months.
 It wreaked havoc first in Mexico and then Texas.
 Marine life was reduced 80% in some areas.
 At least one endangered species of fish was brought to the brink of extinction.
 The BP oil rig that exploded in 2010 spewed 53,000 barrels per day into the ocean, easily the worst accidental oil spill of all time.

 Though many questions about long-term effects still need answers, the doomsaying seems highly exaggerated.
 Two years after the Ixtoc spill, many were surprised at how quickly those environments returned to health.
 Just three decades later, people are hard-pressed to find any evidence of the spill, and the same thing is happening with the BP spill.
 It turns out that the lion’s share of the clean-up is done by oil-eating bacteria.

 God has designed bacteria with the ability to break down certain chemicals in oil and natural gas.